skunkworxdark/XYGrid_nodes/README.md

 ### Known issues:
 - When the Grids are added to the gallery it will not automatically update onscreen.
-  - Either Refreesh the browser.
+  - Either Refresh the browser.
   - Or add an iterate node and a show image node off the grid node.
 - Unable to embed workflow into grid images
   - No workaround as yet you will have to embed is each of the individually generated images